edincubator/edi-doc/source/big-data-stack/tools/hive.rst

   0: jdbc:hive2://<hive_host>:10000/test_y>

 Next, we can execute SQL queries over the table.
-In our case, we want to get the ordered list of states with more businesses:
+In our case, we want to get the ordered list of states with most businesses:

 .. code-block:: SQL